Pittsburgh Wrongful Death Lawyer

 Pennsylvania Wrongful Death Laws

 Money can’t replace a lost loved one, but the unexpected death of a loved one who provided guidance, affection and financial stability to the family can have serious financial ramifications for the surviving family members.
 If the death happened due to negligence, the responsible parties should be accountable for the damage they caused.
-If you’ve recently experienced the death of a loved one in the Pittsburgh area and believe negligence caused it, you should know your options and legal rights in Pennsylvania.
+If you’ve recently experienced the death of a loved one in the Pittsburgh area and believe negligence caused it, talk to a Pittsburgh wrongful death lawyer to find out your options and legal rights in Pennsylvania.

 Wrongful death claims are unique to other forms of personal injury cases.
 Only certain individuals have the right to file a claim.
 In Pennsylvania, a representative of the deceased individual’s estate must file a wrongful death claim on behalf of the estate’s beneficiaries.
 If the estate files no such claim, any of the beneficiaries may file a claim on behalf of all the beneficiaries.